- Impressive print quality for its price

 Even with its shortcomings—the print cooling and the reduced build quality—you still get a lot of 3D printer for your money.
 The planetary geared extruder, all-metal hot end, PEI-coated build plate, and auto bed leveling sensor are all great features that give this machine an edge over its competition.

 So if you are looking for a cheap 3D printer that is still packed with features, the Sovol SV06 is a great choice.
-Just be aware that you might have to do some tinkering and upgrading to get the most out of it.
+Just be aware that you might have to do some tinkering to get the most out of it.